GitKilla/barter/README.md

 It does this by allowing users to create an 'offer', which is a combination of NFT IDs and Ether that the user has as well as that another address has, and posting it to Ethereum.
 Once an offer is created, only the target address can send a transaction to accept the offer.
 Once the offer is accepted, the Swap contract (given proper access) can transfer all of the agreed upon NFTs from one account to the other, as well as any ETH that was involved.
 This offer is then moved from Active to Closed, and there is no way to resurrect this offer once it is moved to the closed state.
 There are also a lot of getter functions in the Swap contract to ease the front-end development that are not necessary to understand.

+<h3>The ropsten contracts can also be interacted with at https://barter.finance, no setup necessary just ropsten ETH</h3>

 <h1>Directory Structure and Setup</h1>

 This project is born out of the truffle unbox react command so it has a truffle directory structure on the outside (for folders like build, scripts, test, and migrations), while the client folder houses the necessary user interface.